Reviews You Can Rely On

 Underwhelming customer service

 The Hover-1 Chrome 2.0 is a great deal for those looking to get a board for play instead of a vehicle for off-roading or commuting.
-It has some cool “fun features,” such as LED lights and Bluetooth speakers, and comes in a variety of colors.
+It has some cool “fun features,” such as LED lights and Bluetooth speakers, and comes in various colors.
 More importantly, the board is stable at speed, reasonably maneuverable, and has large foot pads, making it more responsive and comfortable.
 The Chrome 2.0 is light, too, at just 15.2 pounds, so it won't be too difficult for a kid to handle despite its lack of a carry handle.
 Additionally, this board does pretty well on uneven terrain despite its smallish 6.5-inch diameter wheels.

 Read more: Hover-1 Chrome 2.0 review